-For non-local feedback control, spiral waves rotating rigidly in a thin layer of the light-sensitive Belousov-Zhabotinsky (BZ) reaction are subjected to a time dependent uniform illumination.
+Spiral waves rotating rigidly in a thin layer of the light-sensitive Belousov-Zhabotinsky (BZ) reaction are subjected to a time-dependent uniform illumination.
 A non-local feedback algorithm computes the illumination intensity to be proportional to the average wave activity within a square-shaped sensory domain.
 The investigations show a broad spectrum of dynamical responses which results in square- and cross-shaped trajectories of the spiral tip, including reflections at the virtual walls.
 The geometry of the sensory domain is crucial in determining size and shape of the tip trajectories.
-The experimental results are complemented by numerical simulations, where the feedback signal is derived from sensory domains with different geometries.
-A theoretical approach, by constructing a flow map based on an analysis of the feedback signal, is proposed to explain the observed phenomena.
+A theoretical approach is proposed to explain the observed phenomena.